Poju010/KULTRA-MEGA-STORES-INVESTORY/README.md

 ORDER BY
     [Total Sales] ASC;
 ```
 - **Explanation:** This query identifies the 10 customers with the lowest total sales, pinpointing who the "bottom 10 customers" are.
-They are Jeremy Farry, Natalie DeCherney, Nicole Fjeld, Katrina Edelman, Dorothy Dickinson, Christine Kargatis, Eric Murdock, Chris McAfee, Rick Huthwaite and Mark Hamilton
+They were Jeremy Farry, Natalie DeCherney, Nicole Fjeld, Katrina Edelman, Dorothy Dickinson, Christine Kargatis, Eric Murdock, Chris McAfee, Rick Huthwaite and Mark Hamilton
 - **Advice for Management:** To increase revenue from the bottom 10 customers, KMS management should focus on a targeted customer retention and engagement strategy.
 ```
 ---(Q5) KMS incurred the most shipping cost using which shipping method?